Dehakin/Pathfinder/README.md

 Including WebSocket functionality allows the server and each user to receive information about other users.

  - **Login Notifications** - When a user is on the login screen, they will be notified if another user logs in.

+## React deliverable

+Conversion to the React framework allows for the webpage's DOM to be dynamically altered to "react" to user input, avoiding the need for entire webpages to be loaded.
+Parts of the page that stay the same (a navigation bar, for instance) are left unaltered instead of reloaded when information on the page is changed.

+ - **Dynamic Changes** - On navigation, the webpage dynamically alters the DOM to remove and add pertinent information, avoiding unneccessary reloading.
+ - **JSX** - React's use of JSX, a mixture of HTML and JavaScript, requires less files than conventional websites and makes information more compact and easier to understand from a programming perspective.